One-dimensional Quantum Spin Dynamics of Bethe String States: Discussion and Conclusion

-The DSFs calculated above are directly relevant to the experimental observables in both condensed matter and ultra-cold atom systems.
-The magnetic properties of quasi-1D material of $\text{SrCo}_{2}\text{V}_{2}\text{O}_{8}$ are described by the axial AFM Heisenberg chain with $\Delta=2$ used above.
-The DSFs in the transverse field have been measured by the ESR method \cite{Wang2015,Wang2015a}, and those in the longitudinal field can be measured by the same method.
-The 1D bosonic system in the hard-core regime is equivalent to the spin-$\frac{1}{2}$ chain, which has been realized in cold atom experiments \cite{Fukuhara2013Q}, and quantum dynamics of two-magnon bound states has been measured \cite{Fukuhara2013}.
-Our DSF calculations and various identified excitations provide helpful guidance to the experimental study of quantum spin dynamics in these systems.
+Besides the spin system, the 1D bosonic system in the hard-core regime is equivalent to the spin-$\frac{1}{2}$ chain, which has been realized in cold atom experiments \cite{Fukuhara2013Q}, and quantum dynamics of two-magnon bound states has been measured \cite{Fukuhara2013}.
+Our DSSF calculations and various identified excitations provide helpful guidance to the experimental study of quantum spin dynamics in these systems.

+Although the above concrete calculations are based on the integrity of the 1D spin-$\frac{1}{2}$ XXZ model, we believe that the underlying physics at high energies is universal not limited to integrable models.
+Based on Fig. \ref{fig:melting} ($e$) and ($f$), we have explained the physical picture of 2 and 3-string states, and the absence of 4-string states.
+Similar physics is also speculated in non-integrable models, such as in the two-dimensional AFM XXZ model.
+Under similar physical parameter set-ups, we would expect it is possible to observe contributions from 2, 3, 4, and up to 5-magnon clustering states, since in a two-dimensional geometry the coordination number is 4.
+Certainly for the 2D case, the method of Bethe ansatz will not be possible, and the theory study will be deferred to a future publication.

-In summary, the zero temperature spin dynamics is studied for the axial XXZ model in the longitudinal magnetic field.
+In summary, the zero temperature spin dynamics is studied for the spin-$\frac{1}{2}$ AFM XXZ model in the longitudinal magnetic field.
 We find that different dynamic branches are energetically separated, which originate from various classes of excitations including psinon-psinon and psinon-antipsinon pairs at low energy, and string excitations at intermediate and high energies.
 In particular, for $S^{+-}(q,\omega)$ at small magnetizations, states with real rapidities contribute negligibly small to the sum rule, and the 3-string states become more and more dominant as approaching the critical line or increasing anisotropy.
 These high-frequency spin dynamic features cannot be captured within the low energy effective theory of the Luttinger liquid.
 Our calculations provide important guidance for analyzing the 1D spin dynamics experiments in both condensed matter and ultra-cold atom systems.

-{\it Acknowledgments.---} We thank useful discussions with Matthew Foster.
-Y. W., J. W., S. X. and C.W. are supported by the NSF DMR-1410375, AFOSR FA9550-14-1-0168.
-C.W. also acknowledges support from the CAS/SAFEA International Partnership Program for Creative Research Teams of China.
+\acknowledgments We thank useful discussions with Matthew Foster.
+W. Y., J. W., S. X. and C. W. are supported by the AFOSR FA9550-14-1-0168.